Researching Tribal Codes and Constitutions

 - Search for codes in the NILL Catalog.
 Watch a 3 minute video demo on how to do this.

-Use our custom search (above) to search through the full-text of all tribal codes, ordinances, and constitutions published on our website.
+Use our custom search (above) to search through the full-text of all tribal codes and constitutions published on our website.
 Watch a 3 minute video demo on how to do this.

-Find materials about drafting codes or ordinances -- See our Tribal Law Drafting web page.
+Find materials about drafting codes and constitutions -- See our Tribal Law Drafting web page.

 Tribal Law Links / Tribal Court Clearinghouse.

-National Directory of Tribal Justice Systems - National American Indian Court Judges Association - National directory includes contact information for tribal justice systems.
-May be sorted by Tribe, NAICJA Region, BIA Region or State.
+National Directory of Tribal Justice Systems / National American Indian Court Judges Association - National directory includes contact information for tribal justice systems.

 Introduction to Tribal Legal Studies / Justin B. Richland and Sarah Deer (2004).
 NILL Catalog record.